gyulanemeth/bluefox.email/docs/projects/settings.md

 ![A screenshot of a project settings logo section.](./project-settings-project-logo.webp)

 You can also change your email theme of the project in this section.
 Changing the email theme will update the design of all your emails.
-Your saved templates and blocks are tied to their original theme, they won't be accessible while on a different theme, but if you switch back, they will be available again.
-However, any overridden theme variables (such as colors or images) will be permanently lost, even if you switch back, those overriding values will not be restored.
+Your saved templates and blocks will remain available after switching themes.
+However, any overridden theme variables (such as colors or images) will be permanently lost, if you switch back to a previous theme, your templates and blocks will still be there, but those overriding values will not be restored.
+>>>>>>> ccbd39a (feat: update project settings documentation and add advanced settings section for emails)

 ![A screenshot of a project settings email theme section.](./project-settings-email-theme.webp)